The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Time-Cost Analysis

-With the results of the previous two steps, we can now give the overall time cost of executions and classify our abstract machine. \begin{thm}[Soundness \& completeness, with cost bounds] For any pure closed term $t$, an evaluation $\ev \colon \W{t} \to^* \plug{A}{\W{v}}$ terminates with the enriched term $\plug{A}{\W{v}}$ if and only if an execution $\ex \colon \Init(t^\dag) \to^* \Final(A^\ddag \circ v^\dag)$ terminates with the graph $A^\ddag \circ v^\dag$.
-The overall time cost of the execution $\ex$ is bounded by $\mathcal{O}(|t|\cdot|\ev|_\beta)$. \end{thm} \begin{proof} Non-constant cost of rewrite transitions are either the number of auxiliary doors of a $\oc$-box or the size of a $\oc$-box.
-The former can be bounded by the latter, which is no more than the size of the initial graph $t^\dag$, by Lem.~\ref{lem:SubGraph}.
-The size of the initial graph $t^\dag$ can be bounded by the size $|t|$ of the initial term.
+With the results of the previous two steps, we can now give the overall time cost of executions and classify our abstract machine. \begin{thm}[Soundness \& completeness, with cost bounds] For any pure closed term $t$, an evaluation $\ev \colon \W{t} \multimap^* \plug{A}{\W{v}}$ terminates with the enriched term $\plug{A}{\W{v}}$ if and only if an execution $\ex \colon \Init(t^\dag) \to^* \Final(A^\ddag \circ v^\dag)$ terminates with the graph $A^\ddag \circ v^\dag$.
+The overall time cost of the execution $\ex$ is bounded by $\mathcal{O}(|t|\cdot|\ev|_\beta)$. \end{thm} \begin{proof} Non-constant cost of rewrite transitions is the size of a $\oc$-box.
+By Lem.~\ref{lem:SubGraph}, this size is less than the size of the initial graph $t^\dag$, which can be bounded by the size $|t|$ of the initial term.
 Therefore any non-constant cost of each rewrite transition, in the execution $\ex$, can be also bounded by $|t|$.
-By Prop.~\ref{prop:GraphRewriterBounds}, the overall time cost of rewrite transitions labelled with $\beta$ is $\mathcal{O}(|\ev|_\beta)$, and that of the other rewrite transitions and pass transitions is $\mathcal{O}(|t|\cdot|\ev|_\beta)$. \end{proof} \begin{cor} The token-guided graph-rewriting machine is an efficient abstract machine implementing call-by-need, left-to-right call-by-value and right-to-left call-by-value evaluation strategies, in the sense of Def.~\ref{def:taxonomy}. \end{cor}
+By Prop.~\ref{prop:GraphRewriterBounds}, the overall time cost of rewrite transitions labelled with $\beta$ is $\mathcal{O}(|\ev|_\beta)$, and that of the other rewrite transitions and pass transitions is $\mathcal{O}(|t|\cdot|\ev|_\beta)$. \end{proof}

+Note that the time cost of constructing the initial graph $t^\dag$, and attaching a token to it, does not affect the bound $\mathcal{O}(|t|\cdot|\ev|_\beta)$, because it can be done in linear time with respect to $|t|$.
+This is thanks to the assumption about implementation, namely that $\wn$-nodes and input pointers of $\lb{C}$-nodes are omitted.

+\begin{cor} The token-guided graph-rewriting machine is an efficient abstract machine implementing call-by-need, left-to-right call-by-value and right-to-left call-by-value evaluation strategies, in the sense of Def.~\ref{def:taxonomy}. \end{cor}

 Cor.~\ref{cor:classify} classifies the graph-rewriting machine as not just ``reasonable'', but in fact ``efficient''.
 In terms of token passing, this efficiency benefits from the graphical representation of environments (i.e.\ explicit substitutions in our setting).
 The graphical representation is in such a way that each bound variable is associated with exactly one $\lb{C}$-node, which is ensured by the translations $(\cdot)^\dag$ and $(\cdot)^\ddag$ and the rewrite transition $\to_\sigma$.
 Excluding any two sequentially-connected $\lb{C}$-nodes is essential to achieve the ``efficient'' classification, because it yields the constant cost to look up a bound variable and its associated computation.